Submit a great proposal for corporate sponsorship

 If you are seeking sponsorship from your employer for one of our MBA programmes, then you will find our Business Case useful.
 This document outlines the information you should include in your proposal to give you the best chance of achieving employer sponsorship.

-Our Recruitment team can advise you further about preparing a business case for sponsorship; please request a profile review for more information.
+Our Recruitment team can advise you further about preparing a business case for sponsorship; please request a profile review for more information, and read our tips below.

 Clarify your career goals